josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 #### Exit criteria:

--   You can run the following query and see similar results:\
+-   You can run the following query and see similar results:

     ![The Query Results are in a table that display information for four airports.
 Columns are: OriginAirportCode, OriginLatLong, Month, Day, Hour, NumDelays, and AvgDelayProbability.](images/Hands-onlabunguided-Bigdataandvisualizationimages/media/image36.png "Query Results")

--   You have created flight delays summary Hive table, which can be queried from Power BI Desktop.
+-   You have created flight delays summary Hive table, which can be queried from Power BI Desktop

 ## Exercise 6: Visualizing in Power BI Desktop